 - Known severe (Grade ≥ 3) hypersensitivity reactions to fully human monoclonal antibodies, antibody, or severe reaction to immuno-oncology agents, such as colitis or pneumonitis requiring treatment with steroids; or has a history of interstitial lung disease, any history of anaphylaxis, or uncontrolled asthma.

 - Receiving systemic corticosteroid therapy 1 week prior to the first dose of study drug or receiving any other form of systemic immunosuppressive medication.
 Note: Corticosteroid use as a premedication for IV contrast allergies/reactions is allowed.
-Patients who are receiving daily corticosteroid replacement therapy are also an exception to this rule.
+Participants who are receiving daily corticosteroid replacement therapy are also an exception to this rule.
 Daily prednisone at doses of ≤ 7.5 mg or equivalent hydrocortisone dose are examples of permitted replacement therapy.
 Use of inhaled or topical corticosteroids is permitted.

 - Has had an allogeneic tissue/solid organ transplant, except for corneal transplants.